MataYang/aacoptics_sql/readme.txt

-Mata set a file of XNY's sql online
+Mata note a label in the dev branch